 So we googled apple orchards in the area and found Sky Top Orchard.
 It was about a thirty-minute drive.
 The drive was beautiful!
 We went in October and the leaves were starting to change and you could feel the cool air.
 The roads just were winding up higher and higher, the views were getting more amazing as we reached the top.

 We get to this very steep road and we were really deciding if we should go up.
 We took it very slow and finally made it.
-We got there just as they were opening on a Saturday morning and cars were lined up to get a parking spot.
-We bundled up and the second we stepped out of the car this wonderful aroma of apples filled our noses.
+On Saturday morning, cars were lined up to get a parking spot.
+We bundled up and the second we stepped out of the car this wonderful aroma of apples filled the air.
 The kids were jumping up and down so excited, who am I kidding so was I.

 We got our baskets and maps of the apple orchard.
-We step out and it’s beautiful!
+And it’s beautiful!
 Rows and rows of apple trees.
 We start walking up the mountain.
 (The apples at the top, might taste better.)
 I mean, who doesn’t want to see the top of the mountain?

 After we fill up our basket we start our journey down the mountain (which is much easier).
 We came across some animals, a playground, and hayrides.
-We noticed they do birthday parties there as well.
+Also, they do birthday parties there as well.
 We saw a line where they were selling fresh hot apple cider doughnuts.
 Hubby said lets just get two to try.
-We gobbled them up so quickly, they were amazing.
+THOSE DOUGHNUTS WERE SO AMAZING!!
 We got back in the long line to get a dozen, so we could bring some back to the family.
 (Oops…. they were all gone by the time we got home to share.)

-Keep an eye out for my blog in October.
+Save this pin and don’t forget to follow me on Facebook.
+Keep an eye out for my blog in October for our next family trip.
 We are going to Legoland for the first time.
 It’s a surprise for Bradly’s sixth birthday.
-Love ya Mary xoxoxo
+Love ya Mary xoxo

 I get commission for purchases made through links with in this page.